aanastasiou/pymotifcounter/doc/source/index.rst

 Welcome to PyMotifCounter's documentation!
 ==========================================

-``PyMotifCounter`` is a unified interface to fast motif enumeration algorithms.
+``PyMotifCounter`` is a unified interface to fast motif enumeration algorithms such as:

-The algorithms Currently supported are:

 * ``mfinder``
 * ``fanmod``
 * ``NetMODE``
 * ``PGD``

-The aim of the project is to offer a low level link to the functionality of each codebase (i.e. proper Python bindinds).

-The objective of this version is to offer a python wrapping interface to external processes as if they were Python functions.
+The objective of this version is to offer an interface to external processes as if they were Python functions.

-This is achieved by abstracting the inputs, parameters and outputs of each binary, creating a high level interface which accepts a `networkx` graph and returns a motif / graphlet distribution.
+This is achieved by abstracting the inputs, parameters and outputs of each binary, creating a high level interface which accepts a ``networkx`` graph and returns a motif / graphlet distribution as a ``pandas.DataFrame``.

 A typical usage example is as follows: